ying-jeanne/capstone_msba/SMART_CONTRACT_PLAN.md

 ## Executive Summary

 This document outlines the strategy for storing Bitcoin price predictions on a blockchain using smart contracts.
 The goal is to provide **immutable, transparent, and verifiable proof** of our model's real-world performance over time.
+Use moonbase and online remix compiler for the contract.

 ### Key Benefits
 - **Immutability**: Once stored, predictions cannot be altered or deleted